rust-lang/rfcs/text/3127-trim-paths.md

 - `unsplit-debuginfo` - apply to remappings to debug information only when they are written to compiled executables or libraries, but not when they are in split files
 - `split-debuginfo` - apply remappings to debug information only when they are written to split debug information files, but not in compiled executables or libraries
 - `split-debuginfo-file` - apply remappings to the paths pointing to split debug information files.
 Does nothing when these files are not generated.
+- `object` - an alias for `macro,unsplit-debuginfo,split-debuginfo-file`.
+This ensures all paths in compiled executables or libraries are remapped, but not elsewhere.
+- `all` and `true` - an alias for all of the above, also equivalent to supplying `--remap-path-prefix` without this option.

 Debug information are written to split files when the separate codegen option `-C split-debuginfo=packed` or `unpacked` (whether by default or explicitly set).

 ## Cargo

-`trim-paths` is a profile setting which controls the sanitisation of file paths in compilation outputs.
-It has three valid options:
-- `none` or `false`: no sanitisation at all
+`trim-paths` is a profile setting which enables and controls the sanitisation of file paths in compilation outputs.
+It corresponds to the `--remap-path-scope` flag of rustc and accepts all valid scope, or combination of scopes that `--remap-path-scope` accepts, in addition to the `none` or `false` option which disables path sanitisation completely.
-- `object`: sanitise only the paths in emitted executable or library binaries.
-It always affects paths from macros such as panic messages, and in debug information only if they will be embedded together with the binary (the default on platforms with ELF binaries, such as Linux and windows-gnu), but will not touch them if they are in separate files (the default on Windows MSVC and macOS).
-But the path to these separate files are sanitised.
-- `all` or `true`: sanitise paths in all compilation outputs, including compiled executable/library, debug information, and compiler diagnostics.

-The default release profile uses option `object`.
-You can also manually override it by specifying this option in `Cargo.toml`:
+It is defaulted to `none` for debug profiles, and `object` for release profiles.
+You can manually override it by specifying this option in `Cargo.toml`:
 ```toml
 [profile.dev]
 trim-paths = all